Imaginative Play | vector poem

 [2] To be clear, even the most imagination-friendly videogame is still rule-bounded in ways that truly freeform, imaginative play – think kids in a schoolyard playing cops and robbers – is not.
 The value of the former would not be to replace the latter, but to populate what is currently the vast empty gulf between the two.

 This entry was posted on Saturday, August 22nd, 2009 at 10:07 am and is filed under gamedesign.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 But videogames, like computers before, are currently a product which must show value so they will be purchased.
 The greatest amount of purchase usually comes from an object with the most perceived value, which means the greatest common denominator – and not to give offense – implies the lowest number or IQ.